Paperwork When Buying a Car in MinnesotaGet detailed Vehicle History Report in 3 Easy Steps

 Paperwork When Buying a Car in Minnesota

-If the seller can produce neither the title nor the registration, the buyer will need to show the following to Driver and Vehicle Services in order to title and register the vehicle:
+If the seller can produce neither the title nor the registration, the buyer will need to show the following to DVS in order to title and register the vehicle:

 - Bill of sale signed by the seller or sellers.

-The state may also require the buyer to purchase a surety bond to protect the state from any ownership claims.
+The state may also require you to purchase a surety bond to protect the state from any ownership claims.

 Though not mandatory for registering and titling, a bill of sale should be mandatory for your own records.
 This document serves as your proof of purchase and, in the event of any sales and/or county wheelage tax discrepancies, protects your position.
 You can conveniently download this form from our Bill of Sale page.